Perineural Therapy

 Naturopathic Doctor

-Dr. Carrie Norris is a licensed primary care physician and specializes in treating chronic pain, athletic injuries, and joint conditions.
-She received her doctorate in naturopathic medicine from the National College of Natural Medicine (NCNM) with honors in medical research in Portland, Oregon.
+Dr. Carrie Norris is a licensed primary care physician and specializes in the treatment of chronic pain, joint conditions and menopause care.
+She received her doctorate in naturopathic medicine from the National University of Natural Medicine (NUNM) with honors in medical research in Portland, Oregon.
 She is specially trained and certified in regenerative medicine treatment approaches, including prolotherapy, Platelet Rich Plasma (PRP) and perineural injections.
-She received her doctorate in naturopathic medicine from the National College of Natural Medicine (NCNM) with honors in medical research in Portland, Oregon.
+She has received additional training and certification in the care of midlife women through the Menopause Society.

 Medical Practice Interests